wdi-sg/gitbook-2019/02-js/browser-js/dom-with-data.md

 <button id="add">click to add</button>
 ```

-The user will type ion the three inputs.
+The user will type in the three inputs.

 When they click the button, get the data from the inputs and put it into the contacts array.